migueriveral/speed-typing-game/README.md

-# speed-typing-game
+# How fast do you type?

-This is a speed-typing game I did for a Scrimba course.
+This is a (just another) speed-typing game I did for a Scrimba course.
 It is made with React.